Counterterrorism Mission Center: 9/11 and the War on Terror (2001–2015)

-After the September 11, 2001 attacks on the World Trade Center and the Pentagon, some CTC staff were exempted from an order to evacuate the CIA headquarters building at Langley.
+After the September 11, 2001 attacks on the United States, some CTC staff were exempted from an order to evacuate the CIA headquarters building at Langley.
 They included the shift of the Global Response Center on the exposed sixth floor, which Black had argued was essential to keep operating during the crisis.
-Tenet finally agreed with Black that their lives would have to be put at risk.
+Tenet finally agreed with Black that their lives would be put at risk.

-The CTC obtained passenger lists from the planes used in the attack, and identified Khalid al-Mihdhar and Nawaf al-Hazmi, whose names they had first linked with terrorism in the winter of 1999–2000.
+The CTC obtained passenger lists from the planes used in the attack and identified Khalid al-Mihdhar and Nawaf al-Hazmi, whose names they had first linked with terrorism in the winter of 1999–2000.
 Tenet later proposed inserting CIA teams into Afghanistan to assist local warlords in the fight against al-Qaeda.

 The CIA geared up to take the lead in the attack on al-Qaeda and the Taliban in Afghanistan.
 The Northern Afghanistan Liaison Team (NALT) team, led by Gary Schroen, entered the country once more on September 26.
-A new branch was added to the CTC, named CTC Special Operations, or CTC/SO, headed by Henry Crumpton, with the aim of locating and destroying al-Qaeda resources.
+A new branch was added to the CTC, named CTC Special Operations, or CTC/SO, headed by Henry Crumpton, to locate and destroy al-Qaeda resources.
 Execution of this mission was nowhere more evident than at Qala-i-Jangi, a 19th-century fortress on the outskirts of the northern Afghan town of Mazar-i-Sharif, when it fell to American allies.

-A CIA Directorate of Support security wing being paramilitary, under the innocuous title Global Response Staff (GRS) was created after 9/11.
-Scorpions known for operating in Iraq, was a creation of the CIA’s.
+The Global Response Staff (GRS), a security organization of the CIA Directorate of Support, was created after 9/11.
+The CIA also created Scorpions, an Iraqi paramilitary force.

 Gina Haspel, who would later become CIA Director, requested a transfer to CTC in 2001.
 Her first day was September 11, 2001.
 She continued at CTC for three years following the attacks.